MSLNZ/msl-loadlib/docs/direct_dotnet.rst

    >>> net.lib.StaticClass.add_multiple(1, 2, 3, 4, 5)
    15

-Once can create objects from the System_ namespace, for example,
+One can create objects from the System_ namespace, for example,

 .. code-block:: pycon

    >>> System = net.lib.System

-to create a 32-bit signed integer
+to create a 32-bit signed integer,

 .. code-block:: pycon

    >>> System.Int32(9)
    <System.Int32 object at ...>

-or a one-dimensional Array_ of the specified Type_ and length, with zero-based indexing
+or, a one-dimensional Array_ of the specified Type_ and length

 .. code-block:: pycon